wagtail-examples/nickmoreton.co.uk/docs/local.dokku.md

 ### Images and documents cannot be uploaded

-This is likely due to the persmissions of the storage directory.
+This is likely due to the permissions of the storage directory.
 You can check the permissions with:

 ```bash
 orbctl run -m dokku-machine -u root bash -c "ls -l /var/lib/dokku/data/storage/myapp"